ColeVerc/First-test/README.md

 # First-test
-My first repository, just testing things out
+# My first repository, just testing things out
+# Im a first year Computer Science student at Colorado University of Boulder in the Engineering department